Derathelion/Capstone/Technical Technique Presentation .md

 ## Introduction
 - I was Put in a Team to show a Technical Technique in Data Wrangling and the technique i will be showing is how to Generate Unseen Data.
-- This presentation aims to show how to generate an unseen data from a fraction of a data for machine learning. ie Regression or Classification.
+- This presentation aims to show how to generate an Unseen Data from a fraction of a data for machine learning. ie Regression or Classification.

 ## Background
 - Data Wrangling will be done in Python using Jupiter Notebook.
 The Python Library i will use is Pandas.